nuuuwan/news_lk3_data/README.md

 *2024-04-22 11:47:00* · [`adaderanalk`](https://www.adaderana.lk/news/98771/rice-stocks-for-school-meals-program-found-to-be-substandard-phis-allege) · `en`

-The stocks of rice stored in a government warehouse in the Veyangoda area, which was to be used in the meals program for schoolchildren, have been found to be substandard, the Public Health Inspectors’ Union alleges.President of the association, Upul Rohana stated that the relevant rice stocks have become unfit for consumption due to insect damage.
+The stocks of rice stored in a government warehouse in the Veyangoda area, which was to be used in the meals program for schoolchildren, have been found to be substandard, the Public Health Inspectors’ Union alleges.

+President of the association, Upul Rohana stated that the relevant rice stocks have become unfit for consumption due to insect damage.

 It was reported that the rice stocks in question were set to be used in the school meals program implemented in collaboration with the World Food Programme (WFP), to provide free nutritious lunches for schoolchildren.